MicrosoftDocs/connected-spaces/articles/ase-install.md

 We recommend that you secure a range of static IP addresses on the same network for your edge hardware (cameras and gateway).
 A range of 13 IP addresses will provide room to add more cameras as your needs grow.

 - The IP cameras require a range of 10 IP addresses.
-Keep these in sequence, if possible, for ease of troubleshooting.
+If possible, assign these static IP addresses in sequence for ease of troubleshooting.

-- Azure Stack Edge requires a range of 3 IP addresses.
-Initially, you might only need 3, but for future upgrades, additional addresses may be required.
+- Azure Stack Edge requires 3 static IP addresses initially.
+If possible, assign these static IP addresses in sequence for ease of troubleshooting.
+To enable future future camera expansion, we recommend securing additional IP addresses in sequence.

 - To enable future expansion, such as additional cameras, secure additional IP addresses, as needed.